 Sexual Harassment - sexual harassment occurs when a person receives unwelcome sexual attention from another person, whose comments or conduct are known or should reasonably be known to be offensive, inappropriate, intimidating, hostile and unwelcome.
-It also includes an environment in which sexist or homophobic jokes and or materials are allowed.
+It also includes sexist, or homophobic, transphobic, or gender identity-based jokes or materials.

 Threat to Inflict Serious Bodily Harm - a threat to cause death or serious bodily harm to a person.
-The term "threat", as used here, does not apply to situations in which no real threat was intended.